breadthe/folio/ROADMAP.md

 - (v0.0.5) ~~Filtering~~
 - (v0.0.8) ~~Show count of filtered coins~~
 - (LOW PRIORITY if filtering is implemented) Alphabetic sorting of coins
-- (NICE TO HAVE) Drag-sorting watched coins

 #### History
 - Save tracked coin price history in localStorage for each market/exchange
 - History page

 #### BUGS
+- Refactor `watchedCoins`/`unwatchedCoins` to work off of `filteredCoins` ??
-- Sometimes when on a page the corresponding menu option is not highlighted, seems to occur when live-reloading.
+- ~~(v0.0.15) Sometimes when on a page the corresponding menu option is not highlighted, seems to occur when live-reloading.
 This can be fixed by saving/retriving the selected menu from Vuex.
-No need for localStorage - this will reset the position to Home every time the app is started.
+No need for localStorage - this will reset the position to Home every time the app is started.~~
-- Refactor `watchedCoins`/`unwatchedCoins` to work off of `filteredCoins` ??
 - (v0.0.5) ~~Date format for mapLastSynced retrieved from storage has wrong format~~
 - (v0.0.4) ~~Desktop app build - routes don't work~~
 - (v0.0.6) ~~Desktop app build - Vuex storage doesn't persist thru closing/reopening app~~